About LATIN

 Conference program

-The program of LATIN 2024 will be published here when it is available.
+The program of LATIN 2024 is available now.

 Program committee